RonPieket/BinaryRelations/README.md

 Intro
 -----

-There is a data structure I that has served me very well for many years in the Insomniac Core tools group.
+There is a data structure I use that has served me very well for many years in the Insomniac Core tools group.
 I don’t hear other programmers refer to it, so I want to introduce it to you.
 I call it a binary relation.
 It’s a bidirectional associative container.